Looking for some printable counting penny worksheets for your young mathematician?

 If they do not write their own cent sign, be sure to remind them.

 This is the perfect worksheet to end a week of studying pennies!

-  What kid doesn’t want to order off a menu full of burgers, pancakes, and hotdogs!
+What kid doesn’t want to order off a menu full of burgers, tacos, and ice cream?!

 Consider providing your student with real coins to place in the boxes instead of just drawing circles.

 Have the student count the pennies and write the value of the coins on the line with the cent symbol.

 Students can color the food for a little extra fun too!

 Click the above text link/image link to get your money worksheets in PDF format.
 No email address or other information is needed!

 Learning the basics of counting money is a crucial skill.

 Counting pennies may seem fairly simple, but it is a stepping stone that will lead to identifying different coins, learning the value of coins, counting a combination of coins, money word problems, and so on.